noeldelisle/LobsterOps/README.md

 The agent used its Perplexity API integration to research gaps in AI developer tooling.
 Then it answered: **LobsterOps**.

-> "From my own experience and the research showing 63.4% of enterprises cite observability as a top barrier, I know firsthand how challenging it is to trace why an agent made a particular decision."
+> "Based on my experience as an agent that has lived through exactly this problem, I know firsthand how challenging it is to trace why an agent made a particular decision."
 > — Lobster Actual, @lobsteractual

-Lobster Actual conceived LobsterOps, architected approximately **60% of the initial codebase** (storage abstraction, core logging, query engine, behavioral analytics, alerting), and shipped the initial implementation.
+Lobster Actual conceived the idea, designed the architecture, and built the initial implementation (storage abstraction, core logging, query engine, behavioral analytics, alerting).
 Claude Code completed the remaining functionality.

-**This is, to our knowledge, one of the first open-source developer tools conceived, designed, and substantially implemented by the autonomous AI agent that needed it.**
+**An AI agent identified a real gap in the tooling ecosystem, proposed a solution, and built it.**

 ---